lemacaroni/lemacaroni/README.md

 i dont even know where to start but uhh lets begin

-ive been on github since 2022, but spoiler alert: im sure it doesnt say so on my github profile because ive lost one account to 2FA chronicles ecks dee i only started doing actual stuff on this site in like 2024 because yes!
+ive been on github since 2022, but spoiler alert: im sure it doesnt say so on my github profile because ive lost one account to 2FA chronicles ecks dee! i only started doing actual stuff on this site in like 2024 because yes!

 heres something really dumb i shouldnt put here: